 Under Georgia law, workers’ compensation provides for coverage for all authorized medical bills, including those from doctors and hospitals, for physical therapy, for any medications that are required, and also for travel expenses if they are necessary.
 In cases in which injuries are more severe or long-lasting, the coverage extends to expenses for both medical and vocational rehabilitation.

-Contact Bader Law Firm, LLC If You Have Been Injured on the Job
+Contact Bader Scott Injury Lawyers If You Have Been Injured on the Job

 When workplace accidents occur, you are entitled to receive workers’ compensation to help you recover from your injuries.
-The attorneys at Bader Law Firm, LLC can help you to learn about the types of expenses that are covered and what you can expect to happen with your workers’ compensation case.
+The attorneys at Bader Scott Injury Lawyers can help you to learn about the types of expenses that are covered and what you can expect to happen with your workers’ compensation case.
 Contact us today by phone or online to schedule your no-cost consultation to get started.